reductstore/reductstore_agent/README.md

 ## Structure

 The agent is configured using a YAML file.
-Each pipeline is an independent logging unit:
+Each pipeline is an independent logging unit (only one type of pipeline is supported at the moment where all topics are recorded continuously without filtering).

 ```yaml
 recorder: